 Fulbright Future Scholarships are open to applications for American candidates who satisfy the following criteria.

-- can apply as postgraduate students who seek to complete a postgraduate research project, a full Australian degree, or part of their U.S. degree in Australia
+- can apply as postgraduate students who seek to complete a postgraduate research project or a full Australian degree

 - can apply as PhD researchers who seek to complete research towards their U.S. PhD in Australia